Would you like a free copy of Chapter One of Jules' latest NLP book "AEGIS"?

 Be careful of what you wish for (you might get it)

-How often have you heard someone ‘wishing’ for something over an extended period of time, without doing anything to support the wish?
-Do you see these people get results?
+How often have you heard someone ‘wishing’ for something over an extended period of time without doing anything to support the wish?
+Do you see these people getting results?

 Could there be other approaches to creating the qualities and attributes you want in life?

-We have all wished for something at some point of our lives.
-I have a friend whom I love dearly, who has been having health problems for several years.
+We have all wished for something at some point in our lives.
+I have a friend whom I love dearly who has been having health problems for several years.
 He does not like doing any type of sport but really enjoys smoking and drinking alcohol on a regular basis.

-Every time we speak he says he ‘wishes; he could feel better, and had a healthier lifestyle.
+Every time we speak, he says he ‘wishes; he could feel better and have a healthier lifestyle.
 He’s been wishing for that since I met him seven years ago!

 “Language is more than just a medium for expressing thought.
 It is, in fact, a major element in the formation of thought”.